-Are you considering hiring for your business?
-Expanding your business’ team can be an exciting step towards growth and success.
+Are you weighing the choice between an independent contractor vs an employee for your business?
+Expanding your team can be an exciting step towards growth and success.
 However, it’s essential to recognise that hiring and onboarding new talent involves more than just offering a job and a salary.
-Whether you’re considering bringing on independent contractors or hiring employees, understanding the true costs involved is crucial for effective financial management and long-term sustainability.
+Whether you’re considering an independent contractor or employee, understanding the costs involved is crucial for effective financial management and long-term sustainability.

 While the salary of a new employee may seem like the primary expense, there are several additional costs to consider: